pellecuer/hello-world/README.md

 Hello humans,

 I come from planet Mars.
 My spatialship has landed in Lyon, in little town in France.
 I am looking for kryptonite to return home.
+I discover french cheese.
+I want to take it home.